-Everyone eventually says their goodbyes and makes their exit, leaving Mhyr'as alone with the books and the lights.
+Everyone eventually says their goodbyes, leaving Mhyr'as alone with the books and the lights.

 Are you always so old fashioned?
 She writes onto the now-blank page, the ink absorbing alarmingly quickly, the book a dried and crackling desert and her ink a wellspring.